 Find An Outlet

 When you don't feel like talking to your partner about your psoriasis, there are other outlets.
-The National Psoriasis Foundation offers an online discussion forum, where fellow psoriasis sufferers share questions, tips and support.
+The National Psoriasis Foundation offers an online discussion forum, where people with psoriasis share questions, tips, and support.
 Not in a relationship?
-There are even dating sites and social groups where psoriasis sufferers can connect, like DermaDate, Psoriasis Meetups and Flaym.
+There are even dating sites and social groups where patients living with psoriasis can connect, like DermaDate, Psoriasis Meetups, and Flaym.